ubccpsc/310/reader/content/high-level-design/principles/_index.md

 {{< figure src="coupling_flow.png" alt="Coupling flowchart" >}}

+{{< youtube QZAacpnjVVg >}}

 <!-- TODO: describe levels -->

 ### Cohesion

+{{< youtube oMJNS6mvhQU >}}

 Cohesion is a property that indicates how focused our program elements are on performing a single complete task.
-This is easiest thought of in terms of classes in object-oriented design.
+This is best thought of in terms of classes in object-oriented design.
 In this space, cohesion measures how well the elements within a class belong together.
 Classes with low cohesion are responsible for a wide variety of tasks; these classes are harder to reason about as they often have many competing concerns within their implementation that might conflict.
 This can cause maintenance problems because changes to fix one defect within a class might actually be by design for another feature provided by the class.
-The larger a class grows in scope, the more likely this kind of problem is to be be encountered.
+The larger a class grows in scope, the more likely this kind of problem is to be encountered.

 Cohesive classes generally have a small set of private fields that make sense to the majority of the public methods within the class; if there are fields within the class that are only used by a small fraction of the public methods it may be a sign that the functionality provided by those methods and the private field may not be cohesive with the overall functionality of the class.